chickensmitten/js-algo/README.md

   - press `c` until you hit the code with `debugger;`, then test the code
   - to inspect a variable, we have to enter REPL mode by running `repl`
   - to exit use ctrl + c
+- use `.skip` to skip some jest tests

 ## Interesting methods